Muhammad: Beginning of armed conflict

 Muhammad ordered a number of raids to capture Meccan caravans, but only the 8th of them, the Raid on Nakhla, resulted in actual fighting and capture of booty and prisoners.
 In March 624, Muhammad led some three hundred warriors in a raid on a Meccan merchant caravan.
 The Muslims set an ambush for the caravan at Badr.
 Aware of the plan, the Meccan caravan eluded the Muslims.
 A Meccan force was sent to protect the caravan and went on to confront the Muslims upon receiving word that the caravan was safe.
 Due to being outnumbered more than three to one, a spirit of fear ran throughout the Muslim camp; Muhammad tried to boost their morale by telling them he had a dream in which God promised to send 1,000 angels to fight with them.
 From a tactical standpoint, Muhammad placed troops in front of all of the wells so the Quraysh would have to fight for water, and positioned other troops in such a way that would require the Quraysh to fight uphill while also facing the sun.
 The Battle of Badr commenced, and the Muslims ultimately won, killing at least forty-five Meccans with fourteen Muslims dead.
 They also succeeded in killing many Meccan leaders, including Abu Jahl.
 Seventy prisoners had been acquired, many of whom were ransomed.
 Muhammad and his followers saw the victory as confirmation of their faith and Muhammad ascribed the victory to the assistance of an invisible host of angels.
 The Quranic verses of this period, unlike the Meccan verses, dealt with practical problems of government and issues like the distribution of spoils.

 The victory strengthened Muhammad's position in Medina and dispelled earlier doubts among his followers.
 As a result, the opposition to him became less vocal.
-Pagans who had not yet converted were very bitter about the advance of Islam.
+Pagans who had not yet converted were bitter about the advance of Islam.
 Two pagans, Asma bint Marwan of the Aws Manat tribe and Abu 'Afak of the 'Amr b.
 'Awf tribe, had composed verses taunting and insulting the Muslims.
 They were killed by people belonging to their own or related clans, and Muhammad did not disapprove of the killings.
 This report, however, is considered by some to be a fabrication.
 Most members of those tribes converted to Islam, and little pagan opposition remained.

 Muhammad expelled from Medina the Banu Qaynuqa, one of three main Jewish tribes, but some historians contend that the expulsion happened after Muhammad's death.
 According to al-Waqidi, after Abd Allah ibn Ubayy spoke for them, Muhammad refrained from executing them and commanded that they be exiled from Medina.
 Following the Battle of Badr, Muhammad also made mutual-aid alliances with a number of Bedouin tribes to protect his community from attacks from the northern part of Hejaz.